-Many CA Datacom/DB applications or CA Datacom/AD "using products" such as CA-11 (CA Workload Automation Restart Option for z/OS Schedulers) may be using Cross-System Coupling Facility (XCF) to connect and communicate to the Multi-user (MUF) that is running on a different z/OS image (Lpar) than the MUF.
+Many Datacom/DB or Datacom/AD applications may be using Cross-System Coupling Facility (XCF) to connect and communicate to a Multi-user (MUF) that is running on a different z/OS image (Lpar) than the MUF.

-After MUF has been customized to allow for XCF, is there a way to test that the XCF communication to a CA Datacom MUF is working before executing or starting an application, such as a CA-11, running remotely in a different Lpar than the MUF?
+After MUF has been customized to allow for XCF, is there a way to test that the XCF communication to a MUF is working before executing or starting an application running remotely in a different Lpar than the MUF?

-First, assure that the CA Datacom MUF is up and enabled.
+First, ensure that the Datacom MUF is up and enabled.
 Check the MUF jeslog for message:

 DB00201I - MULTI-USER ENABLED, CXX=…